ThinkerYzu/trace_dwarf/README.md

-TraceDwarf is a set of tools to help people to trace function call flows with DWARF in the binary files.
+TraceDwarf is a collection of tools designed to assist developers in tracing function call flows and relationships of data types using DWARF in binary files.

 ## Build a Database from DWARF
-You need to parse the file with mk-dwarf-db.py.
+The first step is to create a database from DWARF in binary files.
+The tool being used to build the database is mk-dwarf-db.py.

-The following lines build a database for the Linux kernel.
+The lines that follow create a database for the Linux kernel.

     mk-dwarf-db.py vmlinux

-It generates a database called callgraph.sqlite3.
-Now, you can use this database to create call flow diagrams.
-For sure, you should compile your files with DWARF information.
+It creates a database named callgraph.sqlite3.
+You can now use this database to create call flow diagrams.
+Make sure to compile your files with DWARF information.

 ## Generate Callflow Diagram
-draw-callflow.py generates dot files to describe the call flow of given function names.
-You can give more than one function name to find all its callers or the callees called by it.
-It will follow calls to a given level.
+The draw-callflow.py script generates dot files that describe the call flow of specified function names.
+You can provide multiple function names to discover all the functions that call them or the functions called by them.
+The script will trace calls up to a specified depth.

 For example,